 You must also be eligible for a full and unrestricted New York State license.
 You can find out if you are eligible for a license by contacting the NYS Office of the Professions.
 We recommend you pass the United States Medical Licensing Examination (USMLE) Step 3, or equivalent, prior to applying to the program, in order to demonstrate your eligibility.
 Graduates of medical schools outside the U.S. and Canada usually must have three years of clinical residency in the U.S. to qualify for a license.

-Residents are eligible for all benefits available to City employees, including:
+Residents are eligible for all benefits available to City employees, including health and disability insurance, and annual and sick leave.

 The program will pay graduates’ application and examination fees for the American Board of Preventive Medicine Certification Exam, if they take the exam during the final year of their residency.